wesselb/oilmm/README.md

 ## Reproduce Experiments

+Scripts to rerun individual experiments from the paper can be found in the `experiments` folder.

-A shell script is provided to rerun all experiments from the paper at once.
+A shell script is provided to rerun all experiments from the paper at once:

 ```bash
 sh run_experiments.sh
 ```

-The results can the be found in the generated `_experiments` folder.
+The results can then be found in the generated `_experiments` folder.